 - The average budget for a destination wedding is $28,000.

 - 60% of destination couples pay for the wedding themselves.

 - The average age of a destination bride today is 33, compared to the U.S. average of 28.

-- Average number of guests at a destination wedding: 48.
+- The average number of guests at a destination wedding: 48.

 - Guests at a destination wedding spend an average of $673 to attend.

-- 9 out of 10 couples say weather is a key factor in selecting a destination.
+- 9 out of 10 couples say the weather is a key factor in selecting a destination.

 - The leading destinations for out-of-town weddings are: (Figures in parentheses indicate number of weddings performed annually.)